10 Simple Tips to Reduce Food Waste in Your Home

 Eating various foods of different colors is a great way to start (this doesn't include the wrapping!).
 Of course, green foods are always a good choice for people trying to lose weight.
 (Image: Ja Ma via Unsplash)

 Waste not, want not!
 Food is one of the essential pillars of life and society.
-One of the basic needs for any healthy being is good nutrition and wholesome food.
+Good nutrition and wholesome food are basic needs for any healthy being.
 This is one way to achieve our daily calorie requirements.
 Yet, food wastage is a growing concern.
-Coming up with effective tips to reduce food waste is the need of the hour.
+Developing practical tips to reduce food waste is the need of the hour.

 We have so many foods to choose from.
 Fruits and vegetables from different parts of the world are either imported or grown within the country, which makes them more accessible.